frmichel/sparql-micro-service/deployment/docker/README.md

   - [frmichel/corese4sms](https://hub.docker.com/r/frmichel/corese4sms/) contains the [Corese-KGRAM](http://wimmics.inria.fr/corese) RDF store and SPARQL endpoint.
 It is used to execute SPARQL queries and generate the HTML documentation of the services described with a [service descriptions](../../doc/02-config.md#configuration-with-a-sparql-service-description-file) file (not necessary for services configured [with a config.ini file](../../doc/02-config.md#configuration-with-file-configini)).

-To run SPARQL micro-services, simply place them in the `services` directory in the folder where you run docker-compose.
+To run SPARQL micro-services, simply place them in the `services` directory in the folder where you run `docker-compose`.

 ## Run Docker with our example SPARQL micro-services

 To start running SPARQL micro-services, download file [environment.zip](environment.zip).
-Unzip it to the directory from where you will run docker-compose, and set file access rights as demonstrated below so that the Docker container can read/write the necessary files and folders.
+Unzip it to the directory from where you will run `docker-compose`, and set file access rights as demonstrated below so that the Docker container can read/write the necessary files and folders.

 ```bash
 unzip environment.zip